Deficuet/UnityKt/README.md

             .mSavedProperties.mTexEnvs.values.first()[0].mTexture   //PPtr<Texture>
             .safeGetObj()       // if PPtr can not find the object under the same assetFile (SerializedFile) nor others loaded assetFiles
                                 // Then it will look for the file under the directory "C:/path/to/asset/system/root/folder" which was
                                 // given to the manager.
-The file name comes from the mDependecies property of the AssetBundle object
+The file name comes from the mDependencies property of the AssetBundle object
                                 // in the same file as this Material object being in.
 The target file will be loaded using the same
                                 // reader config passed to the manager.
 Finally, PPtr will try to find the object in the new loaded files.
             ?.safeCast<Texture2D>()?.getImage()?.let { image ->